thaihiendo190699/thaihiendo190699.github.io/sample_page.md

 <img src="https://github.com/thaihiendo190699/thaihiendo190699.github.io/blob/main/BI2.png?raw=true"/>

-4) Cause of lost sales detecting (detect causes that can create high lost sales index)
+4) Cause of lost sales detecting (detect reasons that can create high lost sales index)

 <img src="https://github.com/thaihiendo190699/thaihiendo190699.github.io/blob/main/BI3.png?raw=true"/>

 For example, from this report, it can be seen that a small group of stores belonging to a specific hub has a high lost sales rate (7.5%).
-The reason can be seen that in stage 4 in the Funnel chart, the quantity of goods is significantly reduced compared to the previous stage (almost half) and is smaller than the minimum demand (the first stage).
+The main reason can be seen that in stage 4 in the Funnel chart, the quantity of goods is significantly reduced compared to the previous stage (almost half) and is smaller than the minimum demand (the first stage).
 Therefore, the person in charge will review the conditions in this step and take action as quickly as possible.